 To a child who lives without much hope, physical appearance can assume disproportionate importance.
 Teeth that are unsightly and even more, orthodontic problems that affect a youngster's ability to eat properly, can have an adverse – but often unrecognized – impact on their behavior and interactions with others.
 Needless to say, many of these teens come from families that cannot afford to pay for braces.

 HCS operates two centers, one located in the Bukharan Quarter of Jerusalem and the second in the downtown district with a total of eight dental chairs.
-A team of 13 dentists (all highly skilled, experienced, and licensed by the Israel Ministry of Health), 3 hygienists, 1 technician and 8 dental assistants treat thousands of patients each month.
+A team of 14 dentists (all highly skilled, experienced, and licensed by the Israel Ministry of Health), 2 hygienists, and 9 dental assistants treat thousands of patients each month.
 Of these, nearly one-third (including children, the elderly, new immigrants, and mental health patients) receive significant subsidies.

 Embracing the Future is implemented in full collaboration with the Municipality of Jerusalem's Department of Social Services, whose social workers identify eligible patients from among their caseload.
-Every program participant enrolls in HCS's established Jerusalem Children's Free Dental Care Program (JCFDCP), where he or she receives a comprehensive examination and X-rays, after which the attending dentist formulates an individualized treatment plan that covers all indicated interventions, such as fillings, root canal treatments, and crowns.
+Every program participant receives a comprehensive examination and X-rays, after which the attending dentist formulates an individualized treatment plan that covers all indicated interventions, such as fillings, root canal treatments, and crowns.
 Once the youngster's mouth is healthy, the two-year orthodontia program can begin.

 The overriding goal of this pioneering program is to improve the patients' appearance, and to change the lives of these youth who previously either would not – or could not – smile.